ibm-cloud-docs/overview/pricing-adjustments.md

 ### Premium changes by location for PaaS services
 {: #paas-adjustments-jan-2025}

-PaaS services will adopt the same location premiums as IaaS services shown in the previous section.
+PaaS services outside of the United States will adopt the same location premiums as IaaS services shown in the previous section.

 **Excluded** from this change are the following services:
 - {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.openshiftlong_notm}}